 $ curl -s http://127.0.0.1/nginx_status Active connections: 1 server accepts handled requests 33 33 18599 Reading: 0 Writing: 1 Waiting: 0

-Never leave stub_status open to the public internet.
-Restrict it to 127.0.0.1, ::1, or a tightly controlled admin source list.
+Never expose stub_status to the public internet.
+Restrict the status location to 127.0.0.1, ::1, or a tightly controlled admin source list.

-If nginx -t reports an unknown stub_status directive, the build was compiled without --with-http_stub_status_module.
+If nginx -t reports an unknown stub_status directive, the package was built without --with-http_stub_status_module.

 Related: How to test Nginx configuration